 You can see the dining room is filled with oranges, reds, and dark browns, which gives a luxurious Spanish feel.
 I also loved being able to see the chefs work in the kitchen, which you can see in the photo above behind the bar area.

 We started off dinner with a couple martinis, which neither one of us finished.
 They just weren’t as good as some others in Vegas.
-Olives is still our favorite place to get cocktails.
+Olives was our favorite place to get cocktails.